DininduSenanayake/HPCSetupGuide/docsrc/help.rst

 Getting help
 ------------

-In the first instance please contact the Kennedy Institute's dedicated Systems Administrator, Konstantin borisenko.
+In the first instance please contact the Kennedy Institute's dedicated Systems Administrator, Konstantin Borisenko.
 He is avaliable on Teams or email (konstantin.borisenko@kennedy.ox.ac.uk).

 The BRMC help team is also avaliable to help with any issues that might come up, they can be emailed at bmrc-help@medsci.ox.ac.uk.